ardasamett/high-school/README.md

 # high-school
-I coded this programs in high school
+I coded these programs when I was in high school